 - Stocked up on diapers initially so they didn’t need to buy much after the baby was born.

-Why do moms buy 41-60 diapers at a time for their newborn?
+Why do moms buy 41-60 nappies at a time?

 - Size of the packs available.